With a strong baht, it’s more than ever crucial to find the best place to exchange money in Bangkok.

 ATMs in Thailand will charge you a fee of at least 200 baht (about 6 euros) which will be added to the fees that your bank back home charge (often a fixed amount + a percentage of the withdrawal amount).

-When you add both fees, what you’re charged for each withdrawal from an ATM in Bangkok can easily reach 8 to 10 euros per withdrawal.
+When you add both fees, what you’re charged for each withdrawal from an ATM in Bangkok can easily reach 8 to 10 euros per withdrawal for these services.

 Don’t exchange money at the airport